SystemsApproach/sdn/switch.rst

 counterpart, is firmware that provisions and boots a bare-metal switch.
-A standard BIOS called the *Open Network Install Environment (ONIE)* has emerged under the OCP’s stewardship, and so we assume ONIE throughout the rest of chapter.
+A standard BIOS called the *Open Network Install Environment (ONIE)* has emerged under the OCP’s stewardship, and so we assume ONIE throughout the rest of the chapter.

 4.2 Forwarding Pipeline
 ----------------------------------